Mio Shirai: Other media

 In 2008, Shirai appeared with fellow wrestlers Kayo Noumi and Takako Inoue in The Brute Educational Institution (野獣学園, Yajū Gakuen), a video with lesbian discipline and catfight themes, released by Attack Zone, a label of Attackers.
 In September 2012, Shirai released a gravure DVD titled Iroha Kitsune / Murasaki Kaminari Mio (いろは狐／紫雷美央).
 On December 8, 2012, Shirai and Kana released another DVD with a similar theme, titled Sadistic Tails.

 Personal life

-Mio Shirai and her younger sister Io, initially kept much of their private lives, including their real names a secret, until Io's real name was revealed by Japanese authorities to be Masami Odate (大館 昌美, Ōdate Masami) in May 2012.
-Mio, on the other hand, has managed to keep her real name a secret.
+Mio Shirai has a younger sister, fellow professional wrestler Iyo Sky.

 In September 2015, Shirai announced she was getting married the following month.
 Shirai later revealed her fiancé as professional wrestler Tank Nagai.
 The wedding ceremony took place on October 16, 2015.
 On December 31, 2016, Shirai announced she was pregnant with the couple's first child.
 She gave birth on June 18, 2017.

 Championships and accomplishments

 In Ice Ribbon, Shirai is a former ICE×60 Championship.